BRACERS Notes

 135547

-The letter concerns the Russell Tribunal ("our 'Nuremberg'"), Russell’s opposition to the prosecution of the German foreign office politician Ernst von Weizsäcker at Nuremberg (see B&R C49.32), and the gift of a pipe.
+The letter concerns the Russell Tribunal ("our 'Nuremberg'"), his opposition to the prosecution of the German foreign office politician Ernst von Weizsäcker at Nuremberg (see B&R C49.32), and the gift of a pipe.

 Transcription provided by Nicholas Marlowe Rare Books.